Gainsight NXT - Articles Impacted due to July, 2023 Release

 This article explains how to configure Relationships in the Relationships Administration page.

-Relationships is a framework in Gainsight that provides you the flexibility to accurately model and manage your complex customer structures by creating Relationship types and Relationships.
-Relationships takes Customer Success beyond managing Accounts.
+Relationship is a framework in Gainsight that provides you the flexibility to accurately model and manage your complex customer structures by creating Relationship types and Relationship.
+Relationship takes Customer Success beyond managing Accounts.
 They help CSMs manage each connection point (Relationship) with the customer.

 You can see the following tabs in this page:

 The Relationship Fields section displays all the fields in the Relationship object.
 There are three types of fields in the object namely:

 In this page, you can just view standard and system fields but you can create, view, edit, and delete the custom fields.
 You can create custom fields and use the same in other configuration pages of Relationship.